alex-taylor458/ANAC/README.md

 Join our [Discord server](https://discord.gg/qvXK3DJTuz)!
 Read the [Call for Participants](docs/Automated_Negotiation_League_2023.pdf)!

-This is a template repository for the Agent Negotiation League (ANL) of [ANAC](https://web.tuat.ac.jp/~katfuji/ANAC2023/index.html) which will be held at AAMAS 2023.
+This is the CSC 555 Negotiation League Final project repository.

 ## Overview
 - directories: